 Vermont has not benefited from a formal statewide Odonata survey.
 Instead, this atlas draws on more than 125 years worth of recorded observations, including a new wave of field work that began around the year 2000.
-The atlas data set now includes 9,339 records — and growing.
+The atlas data set now includes more than 10,000 records — and it's growing.

 The spark for this atlas was a comprehensive publication on the state’s odonate fauna by Michael Blust and Bryan Pfeiffer in the Bulletin of American Odonatology (Blust and Pfeiffer 2015).
 Blust and Pfeiffer’s data set now resides at Odonata Central, where it is regularly updated with new records, many of which come through the Vermont Atlas of Life's iNaturalist portal.
 The growing data set is used to generate the live distribution maps here on the atlas site.

 A.P.
 Morse, a naturalist associated with Wellesley College in Massachusetts, collected the first odonate in Vermont on July 16, 1891 – Delta-spotted Spiketail (Cordulegaster diastatops) – in the town of Jay.
 Two days later, Morse collected an Eastern Red Damsel (Amphiagrion saucium) from Montgomery in Franklin County and five days after that a Fawn Darner (Boyeria vinosa) from Wolcott in Lamoille County.
 Many of A.P.
 Morse’s specimens are housed in the MCZ and the Peabody Museum at Yale.
 His collecting was concentrated in the Woodstock area and a total of 20 species are represented from there.
 Zygopterans account for 90 of his 106 Vermont records.
 A few of these records may well be duplicates, as it is difficult to correlate physical specimens with published information.
 Unfortunately, many of the museum specimens do not include dates.